 Deep Dive Part 2: Cryptographic Receipts and the Evidence Pipeline That Proves What AI Agents Actually Did

 “Trust me, the AI did good work.”
-That is the state of most AI agent frameworks today.
-The agent completes a task, your logs say it finished, and you are left reconstructing what actually happened from console output and hope.
+That is the state of most AI-agent frameworks today.
+The agent completes a task, the logs say it finished, and the operator is left reconstructing what actually happened from console output and hope.
 There is no cryptographic commitment.
 There is no unforgeable record.
 There is nothing to challenge.

 The IRSB Ecosystem is built on the premise that claimed work and proved work are not the same thing.
-The evidence pipeline is the mechanism that closes that gap.
-It does not ask you to trust the solver.
-It asks you to verify the hash.
+The evidence pipeline is the mechanism that closes the gap.
+It does not ask the verifier to trust the solver.
+It asks the verifier to check the hash.
+The design lineage is direct: Schneier and Kelsey’s 1999 paper on secure audit logs for computer forensics1 and Haber and Stornetta’s 1991 digital-document time-stamping scheme2 together establish the canonical posture — integrity that survives an untrusted environment because it is structurally tamper-evident, not because the environment is trusted.

 This is Part 2 of the IRSB Ecosystem Deep Dive series.
 Part 1 covered the on-chain enforcement layer — the five enforcers, the solver registry, and the bond mechanics that make violations expensive.
 This part covers what happens between intent arrival and the receipt that lands on-chain: the policy gate, the evidence bundle, the Cloud KMS signature, and the replay-protected receipt posting.